krislitman/rails-engine/README.md

 # Rails Engine

-Rails Engine is a Rails API Application, with data exposed through an API.
+Rails Engine is a Rails API Application, created with Ruby on Rails

 ## Table of Contents